Prateek-Rajput/Research-Assistant/README.md

    - **State Management**:
      - Uses `langgraph` to manage the state of the chatbot and handle transitions between different tasks.

+6. **Web Interface (Optional)**:
+   - Allows users to upload PDF files and interact with the chatbot through a web interface.
+   - The web interface is built using Flask, handling PDF uploads and displaying results.

 ## Features